Sivolen/NABS/README.md

 # Network Automated BackUp System with Nornir

-It is a tool for changing or backing up configuration on network devices.<br/>
+This is a network device configuration backup tool.<br/>
-It receives network data devices from Netbox using Nornir with nornir_netbox plugin.
+You can import network device data from Netbox using Nornir with the nornir_netbox plugin.

 **IMPORTANT: READ INSTRUCTIONS CAREFULLY BEFORE RUNNING THIS PROGRAM**